panphora/hyperclay-docs-site/README.md

 - `public/` folder is gitignored (build output)
 - Only commit Quartz configuration and customizations

-### Folder Naming
+### Folder Structure
-Special characters in folder names (like Ω) are automatically renamed during build to ensure compatibility.
+All folder names are preserved exactly as they appear in the source, including special characters like Ω.

 ### Updates
 To update Quartz itself: